-Aerospace industry shows a remarkable growing on Commercial Aircraft, New Passenger and freight aircraft, Travel Demand, and defence sectors.
-Furthermore, the global aircraft supply chain faces a challenge to ensure that increasing requirements for capacity, quality, and deliver time.
+Aerospace industry shows a remarkable growing on Commercial Aircraft, freight aircraft, Travel Demand, and defence sectors.
+The supply chain faces a challenge to ensure that increasing requirements for capacity, quality, and deliver time.

-Commercial aircraft has slight recovery after a slowdown in 2016 will primarily be due to aircraft production levels resuming growth in 2017, driven by strong demand for next-generation.
-Based on such growth, this industry face two significant trends and challenges to consider (1) the entrance of new global competitors, and (2) the impact on the supply chain.
+Based on such growth, this industry faces two significant trends and challenges to consider (1) the entrance of new global competitors, and (2) the impact on the supply chain.

 Robot certainly very precise and accurate in welding.
 Robotic welding is widely used for their repeatability, tight tolerance and rigidity that is the main concern of the aerospace industry.

 Robot is huge time saver and extremely accurate.
 The robot will drill the metal at the precise position in a single task.